-Table 2 forecasts the steel production that would be necessary to satisfy such steel stock accumulation.
 In 2015, actual steel production amounts in the world were 1.29 billion tons of actual steel material used in the final products and 1.62 billion tons of crude steel production.

-Among the iron sources were 1.22 billion tons of pig iron (including DRI) from the natural resource route, and 560 million tons of scrap from recycling route.
-For the future, as the demand for steel products increase (1.29 billion tons in $2015 \rightarrow 2.13$ billion tons in $2050 \rightarrow 3.01$ billion tons in 2100), crude steel production will also increase (1.62 billion tons in $2015 \rightarrow 2.68$ billion tons in $2050 \rightarrow 3.79$ billion tons in 2100).
-As for the iron source, the amount of scrap used increases (560 million tons in $2015 \rightarrow 1.55$ billion tons in $2050 \rightarrow 2.97$ billion tons in 2100) as the generation of scrap increases mainly due to the expansion of steel stock.
+Among the iron sources were 1.24 billion tons of pig iron (including DRI) from the natural resource route, and 560 million tons of scrap from recycling route.
+For the future, as the demand for steel products increase (1.29 billion tons in $2015 \rightarrow 2.11$ billion tons in $2050 \rightarrow 2.49$ billion tons in 2100), crude steel production will also increase (1.62 billion tons in $2015 \rightarrow 2.63$ billion tons in $2050 \rightarrow 3.1$ billion tons in 2100).
+As for the iron source, the amount of scrap used increases (560 million tons in $2015 \rightarrow 1.53$ billion tons in $2050 \rightarrow 2.67$ billion tons in 2100) as the generation of scrap increases mainly due to the expansion of steel stock.
 However, as scrap alone cannot meet steel demand, the production from the natural resource route is essential for keeping up with the steel stock accumulation.
-Therefore, almost the same level of pig iron production now (1.2 billion tons) will still be required in 2100.
+Therefore, almost the same level of pig iron production now (1.35 billion tons) will still be required in 2050 which is the target year for many countries to become carbon neutral.
 Figure 5 shows the forecasts of steel accumulation and supply and demand of steel until 2100 (the preconditions of calculation is given in Appendix I).